 - Your Local Library

 Click the link above to find the library nearest to you (you may need to zoom out if your library is more than 2 miles away from your location).
-Make sure you let the librarian know what you’re looking for: he or she might have more helpful tips!
+Make sure you let the librarian know what you’re looking for: they might have more helpful tips!

 The Eastern State staff often relies on newspaper accounts to create programs on site.
 Searching for newspapers is fun, and is made increasingly easy through online databases.
 When searching, keep in mind that names are often misspelled and you may want to try several variations.
 Also, try searching for various keywords, dates, and names of people involved in the case to find the best results.
 Remember that Eastern State was called by different names throughout its history (e.g. Cherry Hill, Eastern State Penitentiary, Eastern Penitentiary, the penitentiary in Philadelphia, etc.).